habinax/gazeprocessionapp/readme.txt

 4. Save the data (timestamps, gazedata, event, calibpoints (if existing)) in venv/data/gazedata
 5. Save all videos, that have been shown to the subjects, in venv/data/videos
 6. Set all flags in the config.properties file to "True" (Case-sensitive!)
-7. Execute the "Applikation_starten" file to start the program
+7. Execute the "start_application.bat" file to start the program